Vyral/base-template/_posts/2019-12-20-the-importance-of-marketing-in-a-successful-real-estate-business.md

   business.
 Here’s why.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Jonathan+Carbutti/The+Importance+of+Marketing+in+a+Successful+Real+Estate+Business.mp4
-pullquote: The Importance of Marketing in a Successful Real Estate Business
+pullquote: You want to stand out from the crowd in this business.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false